Furnace Filter Location

 Trace the airflow path from your home into the system to find your AC filter.
 You can also look in your system manual for info on where to find it.

-How to Locate Your Furnace Filter?
+How to Check Your Furnace Filter

 If you’re wondering where the furnace filter is located, identify the return air duct that pulls air from your home into your HVAC system.
 It might be behind the return air vent.
 If not, check the furnace to see if it's in a slot near the blower compartment between the return duct and the furnace.
 The filter may be located inside the air handler unit if your HVAC system has one.
 If you still can’t find it, ask a professional to help you or read your manual.
 Your home's air quality depends on the furnace filter being changed regularly.